cwis2/Custom-Aidoku-Sources/README.md

-This repository contains source definitions for the **Aidoku iOS app**.
+This repository contains source definitions I made for the **Aidoku iOS app**.